Breaking Away: Plot

-When a professional Italian cycling team comes to town for a race, Dave is thrilled to be competing with them.
-However, the Italians become irked when Dave is able to keep up with them.
-One of them jams a tire pump in Dave's wheel, causing him to crash, which leaves him disillusioned.
+When an Italian cycling team comes to town for an exhibition race, Dave is thrilled to compete with them.
+However, the Italians are annoyed by his challenge to their preordained victory and force him to crash, which disillusions him.
 He subsequently confesses his deception to Katherine, who is heartbroken.

-Dave's friends persuade him to join them in forming a cycling team for the Little 500.
-Ray privately tells his son how, when he was a young stonecutter, he was proud to help provide the material to construct the university, yet he never felt comfortable on campus.
-Later, Dave runs into Katherine, who is leaving for a job in Chicago; they patch things up.
+Dave's friends persuade him to join them in racing the Little 500.
+Ray privately tells his son how, when he was a young stonecutter, he was proud to help provide the material to construct the university though he never felt welcome on campus.
+Later, Dave runs into Katherine, who is leaving for a job in Chicago.
+They patch things up.

-Dave is so much better than the other competitors in the Little 500 that, while the other teams switch cyclists every few laps, he rides without a break and builds up a 3/4 lap lead.
-However, he injures his leg in a crash.
-Bleeding and in pain, he comes in for a rider change.
-After some hesitation, Mike, Cyril, and Moocher take turns pedaling, but their dithering has cost them the lead.
-They fall further and further back.
-Finally, Dave has them tape his feet to the pedals and starts to make up lost ground; he overtakes Rod, the current rider for the favored fraternity team, on the last lap and wins.
+Dave, the only skilled cyclist among his friends, rides most of the Little 500 without a break unlike the other teams, which switch riders periodically.
+Nonetheless, he gains a small lead, but is injured in a crash and comes in for a change.
+Mike, Cyril, and Moocher take turns to the best of their ability, but the team falls behind.
+Finally, Dave has them tape his feet to the pedals, which commits him to finish the race himself, and makes up lost ground.
+On the last lap, he overtakes Rod (who is riding for the favored fraternity team) and wins.

-Ray is proud of his son and takes to riding a bicycle himself.
+Ray is proud of his son and takes to riding a bicycle himself for his health.
 Dave later enrolls at the university, where he meets a pretty French student.
-Soon, he is extolling to her the virtues of the Tour de France and French cyclists.
+Soon, he is extolling to her the virtues of the Tour de France and of French cyclists.